 There is a reason why you should immediately look into socialization training.
 The crucial window for socializing your puppy arrives quickly around 12-14 weeks.
 During this time, they are more curious and willing to explore or interact.

-Without this solid social foundation, training your German Shepherd in other areas can be a bit more difficult.
+Without this solid social foundation, training a German Shepherd in other areas can be a bit harder.
 A GSD that is not socialized will generally be more anxious, and they will have a hard time learning when other people or animals are present.

 Fortunately, socializing a German Shepherd puppy is far from a difficult task.
 Their naturally confident temperament helps them engage in social encounters from a young age.
 Plus, they’re smart enough at a young age to quickly pick up social cues.